porya-gohary/np-data-age-analysis/README.md

 Schedule-abstraction graph analysis adapted from [here](https://github.com/gnelissen/np-schedulability-analysis).

-This project is licensed under the Apache License 2.0 - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the 3-clause BSD license - see the [LICENSE](LICENSE) file for details.